riajnae/Dictionary/README.md

 # Dictionary
 Data Dictionary (PYTHON)

-30 words engineering terms and definitions without using if-else statements https://youtu.be/aiNLsregc_w?si=9V2cKPCH2V0FWbii
+Video of the process of creating the 30 words dictionary https://youtu.be/aiNLsregc_w?si=9V2cKPCH2V0FWbii